jolie/docs/web/language-tools-and-standard-library/technology-integration/java/javaservices/README.md

 Value v = Value.create();
 ```

-#### Getting the vector elements
+### Getting the vector elements

 In each Jolie tree, a node is a vector.
-To access/get the vector elements of a node, you can use the method `getChildren( String subnodeName )` which returns the corresponding `ValueVector` of the subnode `subnondeName`.
+To access/get the vector elements of a node, you can use the method `getChildren( String subnodeName )` which returns the corresponding `ValueVector` of the subnode `subnodeName`.
 In the following example we get all the vector elements of the subnode `subnode1`.

 ```java
 ValueVector vVector = v.getChildren("subnode1");